 Data available: We are building the largest global set of snake images.
 We currently have >245,000 labeled images from museums, personal collections, and open online citizen science/crowdsourcing platforms (e.g. iNaturalist, VertNet, GBIF, HerpMapper).
 The average number of new snake images posted on iNaturalist daily in 2018 was 141, a 50% increase over the 2017 average, facilitating continuous growth of our dataset.
 We plan to expand the database with additional sources, using crowds to tag images from Facebook groups on herpetology.
 Importantly, the lead herpetologist of our project is also co-manager of the Snake Identification Facebook group, with >100,000 members.
 Most images are geolocalised, with date and time when available.
 We collaborate with indiansnakes.org and snakebiteinitiative.in to access 5,000 photos of snakes through the project Mapping the Big Four of India (http://snakebiteinitiative.in/snake/).
 Of ~3,700 snake species globally ~2,300 are currently represented in our data set.
 Concerning the undisclosed data set, we continue to collect images from natural history museum collections and from private researcher and personal image collections, but anticipate potential differences in the species coverage of training and undisclosed testing data.

 A detailed description of the project can be found in this document: click here.
-These can be accessed with a free ITU account (cf. “Get involved”).
+This document can be accessed with a free ITU account (cf. “Get involved”).

 This topic group on “AI for Snakebite and Snake Identification” currently involves an interdisciplinary global health team (see below).
 The current topic driver is Dr. Ruiz-de-Castañeda (zoologist, Global Health expert) in collaboration with Dr. Bolon (veterinarian), who created the One Health Unit at Institute of Global Health, and who are part of an unprecedented epidemiological survey on snakebite in Nepal/Cameroon (Snake-Byte project).
 Dr. Durso (herpetologist) joined the Unit in 2018.
 They share an interest in digital innovation and citizen science for tackling the snakebite humanitarian crisis.
 We published Genevieve et al. (2018) and Longbottom et al. (2018) and we have been invited to international conferences (e.g. Venom 2017, IMED 2018) and by the media (e.g. Le Temps, SciDev.Net, Swissinfo.ch, RTS).
 Dr. Durso co-leads the largest Facebook group on snake identification and is part of HerpMapper team.